sahani-deriv/flutter-deriv-packages-1/packages/deriv_bloc_manager/README.md

 }
 ```

 2- Create a cubit for a feature, let’s call it `FeatureCubit`.
-The cubit class will implement both `AuthStateListener` and `ConnectivityStateListener` so it can expose the 4 methods in addition to any other feature-specific states.
+The cubit class will implement both `DerivAuthStateListener` and `ConnectivityStateListener` so it can expose the 4 methods in addition to any other feature-specific states.
 The type of the state `FeatureCubit` is managing in this example, is **Status** with initial value as `initial`;

 ```dart
 enum Status {